bonomali/DISC_REU_2018/Raw_data_processing_JSON_to_CSV/README.md

 ### Prerequisites

 This code makes use of python3.5, though should be backcompatible with python2.7.
-The modules required are csv, json, datetime.
+The modules required are csv, json, datetime, numpy and Collections.

 ### How to Use